 PhD, Cornell University

-William McClure is responsible for the Japanese language program, and teaches language and culture at Queens, and semantics and Japanese linguistics at the Graduate Center; he is also expert on the uses of technology in teaching.
+William McClure was responsible for the Japanese language program, and taught language and culture at Queens, and semantics and Japanese linguistics at the Graduate Center; he is also expert on the uses of technology in teaching.
 He is a recipient of the College Teaching Award.

 I am a formal linguist working principally on the syntax/semantics interface, and most of my work is about Japanese.
 I have looked at such topics as the progressive and unaccusativity, and I am focusing now on the syntax and semantics of Japanese classifying expressions.
 In addition, I teach Japanese language and have more than a passing interest in language pedagogy, teacher training, and second language acquisition.

 My joint appointment between Queens College and the Linguistics department at the CUNY Graduate Center allow me to pursue research in the context of concrete pedagogical issues.